Treating suppliers fairly

 In 2015, the group became a signatory of the Prompt Payment Code.
 This code sets out standards and best practice for payment and is administered by the Chartered Institute of Credit Management.
 Compliance with the principles of the code is monitored and enforced by the Prompt Payment Code Compliance Board.
 The code covers prompt payment, as well as wider payment procedures.
 Signatories to the code undertake to pay their suppliers within a maximum of 60 days and work towards adopting 30 days as the norm.

 The procurement teams within our subsidiary businesses assess the CR performance of the suppliers they engage with using a self-assessment questionnaire.
 This questionnaire is sent mainly to prospective suppliers at the ‘prequalification’ and ‘invitation to tender’ stage of the procurement process, although it is also sent to existing suppliers in some instances.
 The issues covered by the questionnaire include both environmental and social areas, including management of their supply chain.

 The results of the questionnaires allow us to identify and act upon any potential sustainability risks, as well as to select products and services which have positive social and environmental impacts.
 The information is analysed to produce a score which is factored into procurement decisionmaking, and helps us raise awareness of our CR commitments with suppliers and also improve their performance.

-During 2015, the Consumer Credit Division’s procurement team began working to develop an intranet-based portal that will enable all the data collected from suppliers (including CR, data protection and information security) to be recorded and tracked in one place.
-It is anticipated that this portal will be launched in 2016.
+During 2016, the Consumer Credit Division’s procurement team launched an intranet-based portal that will enable all the data collected from suppliers (including CR, data protection and information security) to be recorded and tracked in one place.